-Lip balms provide various benefits to our lips, including keeping them moisturized and, in some cases, also preventing sun damage.
+Lip balms provide various benefits to our lips, including keeping them moisturized and, in some cases, preventing sun damage.
 If you’re on your zero-waste journey, it’s normal for you to prioritize eco-friendly zero-waste swaps.

 As small as it may seem, switching to a zero-waste lip balm can help prevent plastic waste, and every little bit counts.